paarthbhatt/Netflix-data-files/README.md

 - Description
 - Type

 Using Python, the data is processed and analyzed to uncover patterns, trends, and insights.
-Additionally, machine learning algorithms are used to generate personalized recommendations.
+Additionally, machine learning algorithms are used to generate personalized recommendations and analytics.

 ## Features